naglaa77/Learn-next-js-15/README.md

 <body cz-shortcut-listen="true">\

 This attribute wasn't sent from your server.
-But on the client side, it’s there — and when React tries to "hydrate" — meaning match the server and client HTML — it spots the mismatch and throws an error."
+But on the client side, it's there — and when React tries to "hydrate" — meaning match the server and client HTML — it spots the mismatch and throws an error."

 Part 2: Why Is It a Problem? 🎥
 *"Now, why should we care?

-Well, in development, it’s just annoying.
+Well, in development, it's just annoying.
 But in production, it can slow down your app or even break critical features if the mismatches get worse.

 Hydration errors are not something you want to ignore — especially if you're building a professional, reliable app."*

 Part 3: How to Solve It Professionally 🎥
-*"Alright, let’s fix this the right way.
+*"Alright, let's fix this the right way.

 ✅ First, we don't want to ask developers to disable their extensions while working.
 ✅ Second, we need a solution that automatically cleans up the page only in production — without touching our real app code.

-Here’s the clean approach:
+Here's the clean approach:

 Create a small React hook that checks the <body> after hydration and removes any unwanted attributes.